Fluctuations in the world economy have plagued mankind for thousands of years. Why do economic crises happen? Is there a biblical solution?

 Biblical causes for prosperity and decline

-While economists have searched long and hard for answers, it seems no one considered what the Bible says about economic prosperity.
+While economists have searched long and hard for answers, it seems few have considered what the Bible says about economic prosperity.
 This often-overlooked source of wisdom provides a very clear reason for economic prosperity or decline.

 Yet when a nation and its people are obedient to God, the curse of famine disappears.
 Speaking of such a time in the future when Israel will faithfully obey Him, God said, “I will deliver you from all your uncleannesses.
 I will call for the grain and multiply it, and bring no famine upon you.
 And I will multiply the fruit of your trees and the increase of your fields, so that you need never again bear the reproach of famine among the nations” (Ezekiel 36:29-30).